MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * draft-ietf-dnsop-svcb-https-06
     * Add requirements for HTTPS origins that also use Alt-Svc
-    * Remove requirement for comma-escaping related to exotic ALPN values
+    * Remove requirement for comma-escaping related to unusual ALPN values
     * Allow resolvers to reject invalid SvcParamValues, with additional guidance